IMPIMBA/ogrt/README.md

 ## Example JSON Output

-This is an example of the data provided by OGRT for the job "TESTJOB":
+This is an example of the data provided by OGRT for the job "TESTJOB", which only ran bash.
+Of the shared libraries only libogrt.so was watermarked.

     {
     "job_id": "TESTJOB",